Dark Side of Human Consciousness Concept

 Given the fact, we consider ourselves a benevolent species; one would like to believe we think these thoughts and feelings would be non-existent.
 Unfortunately, we all have these thoughts, and luckily, never act upon them.
 Dark Psychology poses there are people who have these same thoughts, feelings, and perceptions, but act upon them in either premeditated or impulsive ways.
 The obvious difference is they act upon them while others simply have fleeting thoughts and feelings of doing so.

 Dark Psychology posits that this predator style is purposive and has some rational, goal-oriented motivation.
 Religion, philosophy, psychology, and other dogmas have attempted cogently to define Dark Psychology.
-It is true most human behavior, related to evil actions, is purposive and goal oriented, but Dark Psychology assumes there is an area where purposive behavior and goal oriented motivation seems to become nebulous.
+It is true most human behavior, related to evil actions, is purposive and goal oriented, but Dark Psychology assumes there is an area where purposive behavior and goal-oriented motivation becomes nebulous.
 There is a continuum of Dark Psychology victimization ranging from thoughts to pure psychopathic deviance without any apparent rationality or purpose.
 This continuum, Dark Continuum, helps to conceptualize the philosophy of Dark Psychology.

 “The greater the feeling of inferiority that has been experienced, the more powerful is the urge to conquest and the more violent the emotional agitation.”
 Alfred Adler

 Our power of thought and perception has made us both the apex of species and the apex of practicing brutality.
 If you have ever watched a nature documentary, this writer is sure you cringe and feel sorrow for the antelope ripped to shreds by a pride of lions.
-Although brutal and unfortunate, the purpose for the violence fits the evolutionary model of.
+Although brutal and unfortunate, the purpose for the violence fits the evolutionary model of self- preservation.
 The lions kill for food, which is required for survival.
 Male animals fight to the death, at times, for the rite of territory or the will to power.
-All these acts, violent and brutal, evolution explains.
+All these acts, violent and brutal, explain evolution.

 When animals hunt, they often stalk and kill the youngest, weakest, or females of the group.
 Although this reality sounds psychopathic, the reason for their chosen prey is to reduce their own probability for injury or death.
 All animal life acts and behaves in this manner.
-All their brutal, violent and bloody actions relate to the theory of evolution,and instinct for survival and reproduction.
+All their brutal, violent and bloody actions relate to the theory of evolution, natural selection and instinct for survival and reproduction.
 As you will learn after reading this manuscript, there are no Dark Psychology applications when it comes to the rest of life on our planet.
-We, humans are the ones to possess what Dark Psychology attempts to explore.
+We humans are the ones to possess what Dark Psychology attempts to explore.

 Theories of evolution, natural selection and animal instincts, and their theoretical tenets, seem to dissolve when we look at the human condition.
 We are the only creatures on the face of the earth that preys on each other without the reason of procreation for the survival of the species.
 Humans are the only creatures that prey upon others for inexplicable motivations.
 Dark Psychology addresses that part of the human psyche or universal human condition that allows for and may even impel predatory behavior.
 Dark Psychology assumes there is something intrapsychic that influences our actions and is anti-evolutionary.
 We are the only species that will murder one another for reasons other than survival, food, territory or procreation.